bitovi/bishopfox-mcp-prototype/README.md

 ## Querier Client

-Goto cmd/querier and do `go run .` to run a the vibecoded demo CLI.
+Goto cmd/querier and do `go run .` to run the demo CLI.

 ## Additional notes